pingjungtw-doobie/healthySPCorpus/README.md

    - Load the AAL parcellation table → `aal_df`, and construct `aal_nodes = [0, …, 115]`.
 5. **Build the corpus**
    - For every participant and every ordered pair `(source, target)` of AAL nodes, compute the weighted shortest path via Floyd–Warshall (`transform='inv'`, so weight-to-distance is `1/w`), retrieve the path as a tuple of AAL indices, and update `path_counts`, `path_prob`, and `passnode_counts`.
-   -  Normalise `path_prob` from a running sum into a per-path mean.
    -  Convert `path_counts` into `all_path_inclusion_rate` and wrap as `df_all_inclusionRate`.

 ---